Chenwangxing/CHGNN-PTP/README.md

 dataset folder: contains ETH, UCY and SDD datasets

-model.py: the code of PCHGCN
+model.py: the code of CHGNN

 test.py: for testing the code